n00b69/woa-mh2lm5g/guide/dualboot.md

 - [WOA Helper app](https://github.com/Marius586/WoA-Helper-update/releases/tag/WOA)

 ## Setting up the dualboot app
-> This guide assumes you are rooted, if you aren't, please do that first
+> This guide assumes you are rooted.
+If you aren't, please do that first using [this guide](root.md)

 ### Setup - Android
 - Download and install the **WOA Helper** app, then open it and grant it root access.